 Sarkisian said last year's 7-6 wasn't indicative of last year's team.
 In their heart of hearts, they know they were better than 7-6.
 Team has worked with a chip on their shoulder all offseason.
 And ultimately, until they do it, they're a 7-6 football team.

 Parker on the improvement on defense: "The key was overall being aggressive.
 This year, being more aggressive and concentrating on the little details and helping us win."

 Price on having a season like 2011 and not 2012: "I'm ready.
 I have a lot to prove to myself, I have a lot to prove to you guys.
 I believe I'll be better than I was in 2011."

 Sarkisian on sharing a city with the Seahawks: "We have a great relationship with the Hawks."

 Sarkisian on Austin Seferian-Jenkins' status: "We'll handle the discipline internally with our football team."

-CALIFORNIA: HC Sonny Dykes, WR Bryce Treggs and LB Nick Forbes
+CALIFORNIA: HC Sonny Dykes, WR Bryce Treggs and LB Nick Forbes representing the Bears.

 Dykes is excited to be here and to be a part of the Pac-12.